DeepSecurityHealthCheck/HealthCheckCore/CONTRIBUTING.md

 * Don't fix code style and formatting unless you are already changing that line to address an issue.
 PRs with irrelevant changes won't be merged.
 If you do want to fix formatting or style, do that in a separate PR.
-* Unless your PR is trivial, you should expect there will be reviewer comments that you'll need to address before merging.
-We expect you to be reasonably responsive to those comments, otherwise the PR will be closed after 2-3 weeks of inactivity.
-* Maintain clean commit history and use meaningful commit messages.
-PRs with messy commit history are difficult to review and won't be merged.
-Use rebase -i upstream/master to curate your commit history and/or to bring in latest changes from master (but avoid rebasing in the middle of a code review).
 * Keep your PR up to date with upstream/master (if there are merge conflicts, we can't really merge your change).
 * All tests need to be passing before your change can be merged.
 We recommend